Fatimah bint Asad: Raising Muhammad

 Muhammad's father, Abdullah, died before he was born.
 Then at the age of six, he was orphaned by the death of his mother.
 After that, his grandfather, Abd al-Muttalib, took care of Muhammad for two years before he too died when Muhammad was eight.
-Then in the year 578 Muhammad was adopted by Fatima bint Asad and Abu Talib as their son.
+Then in the year 578 Muhammad was adopted by Fatimah bint Asad and Abu Talib as their son.

-It is said that Fatima loved Muhammad more than her own children.
+It is said that Fatimah loved Muhammad more than her own children.
 (Note: See Martin Lings, Muhammad: His Life Based on the Earliest Sources (Vermont: Inner Traditions, 2006), p.
 28. Also see Ibn Hajar al-Asqalani, al-Isabah fi Tamyiz al-Sahabah, Vol. 4 (1856), p.
 369.)
 In his later years, Muhammad used to say of her that she would have let her own children go hungry rather than him.
 (Note: See Lings, Muhammad, p.
 28.)

 Years later, Muhammad got the opportunity to pay back the love he had received from the family, as he and his wife, Khadija, adopted Ali as their son to help Abu Talib get through the famine affecting Mecca.
-Moreover, it is said that Muhammad named his own daughter Fatima after Fatima bint Asad, although Khadija's mother was also called Fatima.
+Moreover, it is said that Muhammad named his own daughter Fatima after Fatimah bint Asad, although Khadija's mother was also called Fatima.